-We are now accepting submissions relating to this year’s theme of the Global Commons.
+We are now accepting submissions relating to this year’s theme of Dynamic Identities.
 Submissions should be research articles, approximately 5000-8000 words, written by undergraduates in a broad range of fields relevant to international affairs.

 We welcome and encourage a broad interpretation of the theme.
 Potential research topics may include, but are not limited to: